-Piedmont Natural Gas has correctly calculated its share of savings under its Service Schedule No. 316 Performance Incentive Plan for the plan year ended June 30, 2014.
-Based on the Company's filing, the net balance in the IPA Account as of June 30, 2014 was \$1,451,574.86.
+Piedmont Natural Gas, except for the findings noted, has correctly calculated its share of savings under its Service Schedule No. 316 Performance Incentive Plan for the plan year ended June 30, 2015.
+Based on the Company's filing and the audit adjustments by Staff, the net balance in the IPA Account as of June 30, 2015 should be \$1,382,031.69.
 This balance will serve as the beginning balance for next year's calculations.
-Staff recommends approval of the Company's IPA Account balances.
+Staff recommends approval of the Company's adjusted IPA Account balances.

 The Company's Incentive Plan tariff provides for a comprehensive review of the gas purchasing and capacity management transactions and activities related to the plan by an independent consultant once every three (3) years.
 The first triennial review process commenced in the fall of 2008.
-On February 23, 2010, the Company filed a public redacted version of the triennial report, dated February 2010, under Docket No. 05-00165.
 The second triennial review commenced in the fall of 2011.
-On February 19, 2013, the Company filed a public redacted version of the triennial report, dated November 2012, under Docket No. 05-00165.
 The third triennial review commenced in the fall of 2014 with the Company's issuance of an RFP, in accordance with the terms of the tariff.
-Exeter Associates, Inc. submitted the winning bid and the triennial review report is due September 1, 2015.
+The review was conducted by Exeter Associates, Inc. and covered the period July 1, 2011 through June 30, 2014.
+A final report was filed in Docket No. 05-00165 on November 12, 2015.
+The fourth triennial review will commence in the fall of 2017 with the report due in 2018.